Categories

 Passers-by loved seeing this 8-year-old girl play so well the piano and for a while we were earning more than I ever did until then…

-The social workers however forced her to stop playing with me.
+The social workers however soon intervened and forced her to stop playing with me.

-I was greatly disappointed, not only because I was earning next to nothing when playing alone, but most of all because Danielle greatly improved on her piano during that time.
+I was greatly disappointed, not only because I was earning next to nothing when playing alone, but most of all because Danielle greatly improved on her piano during those three months that she was on school holiday.

 I can still not get used to the many laws and the unconcerned attitude towards those who struggle to survive that prevails here in Europe.